As an experienced genealogist and a studier of kinship relations,

 Some of the family names in Cleveland that are related include: Kappelman, Chervin, Bogard, Selby, Goldstein, Molinsky, and Mills.

 My wife's cousin, Terry Lasky, has done extensive research of the Zaslovsky family.
 He has allowed me to include his research in my family tree.
-Terry has been doing a DNA study, where he has got 60 descendants from the various Zaslovsky lines to DNA test at Ancestry or Family Tree DNA, and is trying to use it to provide information that will help determine how the Zaslavsky families from Tetiev are connected.
-The study is still ongoing as of 2023.
+Terry has been doing a DNA study, where he has got 60 descendants from the various Zaslovsky lines to DNA test at Ancestry or Family Tree DNA, and was trying to use it to provide information that will help determine how the Zaslavsky families from Tetiev are connected.
+That was augmented by a few records found by Boris Makalsky.
+The study was wrapped up in 2023 after doing as much as was possible with the data.

 I have been able to acquire about 15 Russian birth, marriage, death and census records for my wife's Zaslovsky family from researcher Boris Makalsky.